MrBungle42/dmr_utils/README.rst

 - **lc_terminator_encode(_message):** Accepts a 9-byte LC message.
 Calculates and returns the 3 byte hex string Reed Solomon 12,9,3 ECC with the voice terminator mask applied.

 golay.py
-  There is nothing in this file yet.
+  Golcay codes necessary for working with DMR.
+At least some of them, that is.
+These are generally used by other modules, not directly.

+- **encode_2087(_data):** Accepts 1-byte integer and returns a Golay 20,8,7 encoded 2-byte hex string.
+- **decode_2087(_data):** Accepts a 3-byte hex string and returns a one-byte Golay 20,8,7 decoded integer.

 hamming.py
   Hamming codes necessary for working with DMR.
 At least some of them, that is.
+These ar generally used by other modules, not directly.

 - **enc_15113(_data):** Accepts a type bitarray, *_data* and returns a bitarray of length 4 with the hamming 15,11,3 checksum.
 - **enc_1393(_data):** Accepts a type bitarray, *_data* and returns a bitarray of length 4 with the hamming 13,9,3 checksum.